lsst-dm/dmtn-185/index.rst

 - [REC-LOG-2] Each site (summit, IDF, USDF, UKDF, FRDF) should provide a log management solution or dispatch to another site's log management service to aid log discoverability.

-- [REC-LOG-3] Individual systems should make clear log renention requirements.
+- [REC-LOG-3] Individual systems should make clear log retention requirements.